zufardhiyaulhaq/frp-operator/.github/CONTRIBUTING.md

 ```

 ### Submit a pull request
-As you are ready with your code contribution, push your branch to your `frp-operator` fork and open a pull request against the **master** branch.
+As you are ready with your code contribution, push your branch to your `frp-operator` fork and open a pull request against the **main** branch.

-Please also update the [CHANGELOG.md](https://github.com/zufardhiyaulhaq/frp-operator/blob/master/CHANGELOG.md) to note what you've added or fixed.
+Please also update the [CHANGELOG.md](https://github.com/zufardhiyaulhaq/frp-operator/blob/main/CHANGELOG.md) to note what you've added or fixed.